jessebl/vsuite/README.md

 ```

-This uses `make` along with a makefile in `.vsuite` to generate the desired if
+This uses `make` along with a makefile in `.vsuite` to freshly generate the
-the source markdown file has been updated more recently than the generated
+specified file unless it has been updated more recently than the source
-document.
+markdown file.
 Hence, you can always make sure that you have up-to-date
 documentation with `vs make`.
 The currently available formats are:

 - pdf